ludovicofunari/mqtt_bench/README.md

 This version is specific for Kubernetes deployed clusters using a _NodePort_ service to expose the MQTT cluster to the outside, in order to evaluate its performances, but it can be easily modified as a local deployment.
+It is important to add the nodes address in the [populateFromFile.go](populateFromFile.go) `nodeIDs` map, for example as, `nodeIDs[1] = "tcp://192.168.1.2:" + nodePort`.

 ### Spreading MQTT Clients Across The Cluster
 Instead of using a fixing number of MQTT clients, the tool requires a `json` file as input.
 This gives further